-DO NOT fill the fuel tank while the engine is running or hot.
-In the event of a fuel spill, DO NOT start the engine until all fuel residue has been wiped up and the area surrounding the engine is dry.
-Fuel is extremely flammable and can ignite if it comes into contact with hot engine parts or sparks from the ignition system.
+Add fuel to the tank only when the engine is stopped and has had an opportunity to cool down.
+In the event of a fuel spill, DO NOT attempt to start the engine until all fuel residue has been completely wiped up and the area surrounding the engine is dry.

-- 3. Fuel Tank Holds unleaded gasoline.
-Refer to the engine owner's manual for additional information. - 4.
-Engine ON/OFF Switch ON position permits engine starting, OFF position stops engine operation.
+- 2. Throttle Lever Adjusts engine RPM speed. - 3.
+Engine ON/OFF Switch ON position permits engine starting.
+OFF position stops engine operation. - 4.
+Recoil Starter Manual starting method.
+Pull the starter grip until resistance is felt, then pull briskly and smoothly to start the engine. - 5.
+Oil Drain Bolt Remove this bolt to drain oil from the engine crankcase.

-NEVER disable or disconnect the engine ON/OFF switch.
-It is provided for operator safety.
-Injury can result if the switch is disabled, disconnected, or improperly maintained.

-- 5. Recoil Starter Manual starting mechanism.
-Slowly pull the starter grip until resistance is felt, then pull briskly and smoothly to start the engine. - 6.
-Fuel Valve Lever Open to allow the flow of fuel, and close to prevent the flow of fuel. - 7.
-Oil Drain Bolt Remove to drain oil from the engine crankcase. - 8.
-Dipstick/Oil Filler Cap Remove to determine if engine oil is low.
-Add oil through this port as recommended in . - 9.
-Choke Lever Aids in starting a cold engine, or starting in cold weather conditions.
-The choke enriches the fuel mixture. - Spark Plug Provides spark to the ignition system.
-Set the spark plug gap according to the engine manufacturer's instructions, and clean the spark plug once a week. - 11.
-Muffler Reduces noise and emissions.
-NEVER touch the muffler while it is hot.
+- 6. Fuel Valve Lever Open to allow fuel to flow.
+Close to prevent fuel flow. - Oil Filler Cap/Dipstick Remove this cap to determine if engine oil is low.
+Add oil through this filler port as recommended in Table 8. - 8.
+Choke Lever Used in cold weather conditions or for the starting of a cold engine.
+The choke enriches the fuel mixture. - Air Cleaner Prevents dirt and other debris from entering the fuel system.
+Remove the wing nut on top of the air cleaner cover to gain access to the filter elements.

-Engine components can generate extreme heat.
-To prevent burns, DO NOT touch these areas while the engine is running, or immediately after operating.
-NEVER operate the engine with the muffler removed.

-12. Air Cleaner - Prevents dirt and other debris from entering the fuel system.
-Remove the wing nut on top of the air cleaner to gain access to the filter elements.

-Operating the engine without an air filter, or with a filter that is damaged or excessively dirty, will allow dirt to enter the engine, causing rapid engine wear.
+Operating the engine without an air cleaner, with a damaged air cleaner, or with an air cleaner in need of replacement will allow dirt to enter the engine, causing rapid engine wear.